Dan Taylor

 Dan is frequently instructed to defend and prosecute in multi-handed cases, which involve weapons and allegations of serious violence.

-• R v MM (2022) – Defence of a man charged with s18 GBH and violent disorder.
+• R v MM (2022) Defence of a man charged with s18 GBH and violent disorder.
 The case involved multiple defendants and the alleged use of machetes within the context of a street-brawl between rival groups.
-Following submissions on the identification evidence, the Judge upheld an application to dismiss.
+Following submissions on the insufficiency of identification evidence, the Judge upheld an application to dismiss.

-• R v SA (2021) – Junior alone for a defendant charged with possessing a loaded firearm with intent to endanger life and associated drug offences.
+• R v SA (2021) Junior alone for a defendant charged with possessing a loaded firearm with intent to endanger life and associated Class A and Class B drug offences.
 The defendant’s DNA was on the gun and ammunition.
 The case involved legal argument on the admissibility of ‘gang evidence’ and evidence of non-conviction bad-character.
-The defendant was acquitted of all counts following a two-week trial.
+Following a two-week trial, the defendant was acquitted of all counts.

-• R v BG (2020) – Defence of a youth with significant learning and mental health difficulties, charged with a s18 stabbing in which the complainant’s femoral artery was punctured.
+• R v BG (2020) Defence of a youth with significant learning and mental health difficulties, charged with a s18 stabbing in which the complainant’s femoral artery was punctured.

-• R v JD and others (2019) – Sole counsel for a defendant charged with s18, arising out of a shooting at a traveller’s site.
+• R v JD and others (2019) Sole counsel for a defendant charged with s18, arising out of a shooting at a traveller’s site.
 Following extensive legal argument at the close of their case, the prosecution accepted a plea to conspiracy to commit violent disorder.
 The defendant received a suspended sentence of imprisonment.

-• Operation Mace (2018) – Led junior in the successful prosecution of seven defendants, charged with aggravated burglary and robbery.
-The defendants were sentenced to a total of 127 years imprisonment [BBC News]
+• Operation Mace (2018) Led junior in the successful prosecution of seven defendants, charged with aggravated burglary and robbery.
+The defendants were sentenced to a total of 127 years imprisonment.
+[BBC News]

-• R v WJ (2018) – Led junior for the prosecution of a man who was alleged to have sent an improvised explosive device (‘IED”) to his step-mother’s house.
+• R v WJ (2018) Led junior for the prosecution of a man who was alleged to have sent an improvised explosive device (‘IED”) to his step-mother’s house.
 The case involved complex evidence from a Home Office accredited expert on explosives.

 Crime

-• R v JW (2024) – Instructed for a defendant charged with conspiracy to supply circa.
+• R v JW (2025) Instructed for a defendant charged with conspiracy to supply circa.
 10kg of Class A drugs arising from ‘Operation Venetic’ and the importation of 350kg of skunk cannabis.
 The trial is fixed for October 2025.

-• R v IM and others (2024) – Junior alone for a defendant charged with a large-scale drug conspiracy and allegations of people trafficking over many years.
+• R v IM and others (2025) Junior alone for a defendant charged with a large-scale drug conspiracy and allegations of people trafficking over many years.
 The trial is fixed for March 2025.

-• R v JK and others (2024) – Junior alone for a defendant charged with the importation of multiple kilograms of Class A drugs from Pakistani to the UK.
+• R v JK and others (2024) Junior alone for a defendant charged with the importation of multiple kilograms of Class A drugs from Pakistan to the UK.
 The overall vale of the drugs imported is said to be £5.5m.
-The trial is fixed for the summer of 2024.

-• R v DB and others (2023) – Leading junior on behalf of a defendant charged with offences under the Serious Crime Act 2007, concerning alleged the sale of ‘Encro Chat’ devices, for criminal purposes The case is understood to be the first of its kind in England and Wales, following ‘Operation Venetic’.
-The defendant was the only one of four to be acquitted at trial.
+• R v DB and others (2023) Leading junior on behalf of a defendant charged with offences under the Serious Crime Act 2007, concerning alleged the sale of ‘Encro Chat’ devices, for criminal purposes The case is understood to be the first of its kind in England and Wales, following ‘Operation Venetic’.
+The case was prosecuted by a Silk and Junior.
+Dan’s defendant was the only one of four to be acquitted at trial.

-• R v AA and others (2023) – Leading junior for a defendant charged with a large-scale drug conspiracy said to have been committed from custody.
+• R v AA and others (2023) Leading junior for a defendant charged with a large-scale drug conspiracy said to have been committed from custody.
 The case was prosecuted by a Silk and Junior.

-• R v AH and others (2021) – The Defendant was charged with conspiracy to supply in excess of 50kg of Class A drugs, arising from ‘Operation Venetic’.
+• R v AH and others (2021) The Defendant was charged with conspiracy to supply in excess of 50kg of Class A drugs, arising from ‘Operation Venetic’.

-• R v KB and others (2021) – Instructed for a defendant charged with conspiracy to supply circa.
+• R v KB and others (2021) Instructed for a defendant charged with conspiracy to supply circa.
 20kg of Class A drugs arising from ‘Operation Venetic’.

-• R v MH and others (2019) – Successful defence of a Kurdish national, charged with conspiring to launder in excess of £150,000 into the UK.
+• R v MH and others (2019) Successful defence of a Kurdish national, charged with conspiring to launder in excess of £150,000 into the UK.
 The case involved expert evidence from, and detailed cross-examination, of two forensic accountants.

-• R v FS and others (2018) – The defendant was charged with conspiracy to remove criminal property from the UK.
-Although the value of the laundered money was in excess of £7 million, Dan’s client received a sentence a little in excess of two-year imprisonment [ITV News]
+• R v FS and others (2018) The defendant was charged with conspiracy to remove criminal property from the UK.
+Although the value of the laundered money was in excess of £7 million, Dan’s client received a sentence a little in excess of two-year imprisonment.
+[ITV News]

-• R v JO and others (2018) – Defence of a man charged with conspiracy to burgle.
+• R v JO and others (2018) Defence of a man charged with conspiracy to burgle.
 The case concerned in excess of 250 dwelling and non-dwelling burglaries, committed across five counties, over the course of 11 months.
-There were in excess of 20,000 pages of served evidence [BBC News]
+There were in excess of 20,000 pages of served evidence.
+[BBC News]

 Sexual Offences